Skip to content

 Creyos testing can be performed directly within a PCP, neurology, or neuropsychology clinic, providing detailed information to help decide which patients truly require a longer neuropsychological examination.

-Creyos has a variety of cognitive solutions available to expedite the screening and diagnostic process, deliver accurate results, and support patient care and quality of life.
+Creyos cognitive testing expedites screening, diagnosis, and monitoring, delivering accurate results and supporting patient care and quality of life.
 Each tool is scientifically backed and evidence-based, offers easy-to-interpret data, is fast to implement, and is conveniently accessible to patients and PCPs anywhere via an online platform.

-An accurate two-task cognitive screener that's more convenient than the MoCA or MMSE, taking less than three minutes to complete.
-The Creyos Health dementia screener is capable of detecting subtle signs of MCI and dementia, and doesn't require training to interpret.
+The Creyos dementia screener is an accurate, two-task cognitive screener that takes less than five minutes to complete.
+This screener is capable of detecting subtle signs of MCI and dementia, and doesn’t require training to interpret.
 The screening results will indicate whether further assessment is recommended to aid in the potential diagnosis of dementia.

-If further assessment is required, Creyos offers a 20 minute assessment that provides detailed information about the presence of MCI and dementia—effectively filling the gap between a quick cognitive screener and a complete neuropsychological test.
+Creyos offers a 20-minute cognitive assessment that provides detailed information about cognitive markers that may be indicative of MCI or dementia—filling the gap between quick cognitive screening and a complete neuropsychological test.

 The test also includes instruments to identify mental health comorbidities, allowing providers to gather more comprehensive data about the patient and inform their decision on whether the patient needs additional neuropsychological evaluation.

-For patients who need care planning, Creyos Health comes with a built-in cognitive care plan.
-The care plan is based on guidelines by the Alzheimer's Association, and allows PCPs to provide support for caregivers and enhance patient quality of life from the comfort of their own home.
-It can also be used to track treatment effectiveness and monitor patient symptoms over time, so PCPs can collect longitudinal data and make objective clinical decisions.
+The Creyos dementia protocol has a built-in cognitive care plan.
+The care plan is based on guidelines by the Alzheimer’s Association, and allows PCPs to provide support for caregivers and enhance patient quality of life from the comfort of their own home.
+It can also be used in treatment monitoring to assess patient symptoms over time, so primary care providers can collect longitudinal data and make objective clinical decisions.

 When to Use Creyos

-There are many ways to use the Creyos Health platform to improve screening and close the gap between screening and neuropsychological testing.
-For example, the 20-minute Creyos dementia assessment can be used to identify mental health comorbidities, allowing PCPs to check the relationship between a patient’s cognition and mental health results prior to a full neuropsychological evaluation.
+There are many ways to use Creyos to improve workflow and close the gap between screening and neuropsychological testing.
+For example, Creyos assessments can be used to identify mental health comorbidities, allowing PCPs to check the relationship between a patient’s cognition and mental health results before a full neuropsychological evaluation.

-Neurology clinics and neuropsychologists can leverage the speed of the Creyos assessment to bring more cognitive testing in-house, minimize unnecessary referrals, and reduce the overall time of cognitive testing to less than an hour.
+Neurology clinics can leverage the speed of the Creyos assessment to bring more cognitive testing in-house, minimize unnecessary referrals, and reduce the overall time of cognitive testing to less than an hour.

 • Gamified, accessible, and approachable user experience for patients and clinicians